EricMcKinney77/distdiffR/README.md

 ## Overview

 This R package provides a collection of bivariate two-sample tests for distributional equality.
 The tests make use of statistics between empirical cumulative distribution functions averaged across a series of rotations and or toroidal shifts of the pooled samples.
 The variety of tests with their respective parameters can be called from the main function `distdiffr()`.
-It takes as input two bivariate samples (not necessarily the same size) in the form of two-column matrices, referred to as `data1` and `data2`.
-The data input order is arbitrary.
+It takes as input two bivariate samples in the form of two-column matrices, referred to as `data1` and `data2`.

 Another version of the test also exists when combining bivariate data from multiple sources into each of the two-samples, respectively, which treats each contribution equally.
 This can be called via the `grouped_distdiffr()` function.